-We have attached a sample form below of the type of form you can expect from the registry office and suggest you source the official copy directly from your wedding co-coordinator or RO.
+We have attached a sample form below of the type of form you can expect from the registry office and suggest you source the official copy directly from a BDM office.

 While there is no legal requirement to be there a certain number of days in advance, we suggest that you arrive in Fiji 3 days before your wedding, to allow you time to get to the BDM office a couple of days in advance and ensure all details are in order.

 Under the laws of Fiji, only Fijian celebrants are allowed to officiate a marriage, however an arrangement may be undertaken between the overseas and the local celebrant.
 The overseas celebrant could participate in the vows and the blessings of the ring but the Fijian celebrant will solemnize the marriage and sign the marriage certificate.